BruceHenry/movie-website-django/README.md

 <a name="data-and-database"></a>

 ## Data and Database
-I got 5000+ movie_ids from this [movie dataset](https://www.kaggle.com/oxanozaep/imdb-eda/data).
+5000+ movie_ids from this [movie dataset](https://www.kaggle.com/oxanozaep/imdb-eda/data) are the origin data source.
 With these movie_ids, I utilized a python lib called [imdbpie](https://pypi.org/project/imdbpie/) to collect other columns of data.

-Currently, there are about 3000 movies in the database.
+Currently, there are about **3000 movies** in the database.

 To make it easy to deploy, SQLite is chosen as database.
 The database file is `movie.db` in the root directory.